ouspg/CompSec/Lab5_ChipWhisperer/README.md

 This task is based on and example scripts are taken from on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
 This task should be able to be completed by following instructions below, but feel free to read original tutorial as supplementary information.

 This task is divided into three parts.
 First part is theory introduction to this task, second part contains instructions how to capture traces for analysis and third part consists of writing analysis code for those traces.
-Fist 2 parts should be fast and easily done.
+First 2 parts should be fast and easily done.
 Third part can be considered as actual task and it contains the majority of work.

 Third part of task does not require you to have device, so you can complete task at home if you have saved traces successfully or ask your friend to save those for you.
-Or find and download those from internet, you decide how to do it.
+Or find and download those from internet (might be tricky to find traces with correct keys, but if you do, it is ok to use them).

 ### Breaking RSA theory